AhmedElsherbini/Align2XL/README.md

 8- you want to know GC content and N bases content of your multifasta seq file

-10- (Clustal2xlsx) you want to extract the longest conserved sequnece and you want to call snp variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just a fasta for your conserved seq and the xlsx file of your variants with a graph which maps your mutations are!
+10- (Clustal2xlsx) you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just a fasta for your conserved seq and the xlsx file of your variants with a graph which maps your mutations are!

+Extra: you can Clustal2xlsx for a batch of clustal files at once

 ## Contributing
 Pull requests are very welcome.